 Private methods and properties are never exposed.
-To provide subclass access to them, they have to be declared in ForSubclassEyesOnly category.
-It should be placed in separate header file, named in the following manner: [Class Name] + Subclass.h.
+To provide a subclass access to them, they have to be declared in a category entitled ForSubclassEyesOnly.
+It should be placed in a separate header file, named in the following manner: [Class Name] + Subclass.h.